riverhuang-batam/course-web-beginner-batam/modules/introduction/README.md

 Let's introduce ourselves to the rest of the class.

-Who are you?
+1. Who are you?
 Your name, origin.

-Why are you deciding to learn to code?
-Explain some of your ideas.
+2. Why are you deciding to learn to code?

-What are you working on in your previous current career or job or school?
+3. What are you working on in your previous current career / job / school?

-What's your hobby?

 ---